trydave/Mentor4Nepal/README.md

 - Fusing SAR and optical data for crop/forest mapping
 - Sustainability in food water & climate ecosystem
 - Water bodies & boundaries detection with SAR
-- Surace water dynamics over a long period
+- Surface water dynamics over a long period
 - Spaceborne gravity and anomaly
 - Informal settlement identification
 - Geospatial analysis of Twitter hashtags
 - Ecosystem services value of Nepalese regions
 - Deep / Machine Learning modeling and prediction
 - Spatial analysis of wildlife disturbances in agriculture
-- Spatio‐temporal variability of climatic indicators in Nepal
+- Spatio-temporal variability of climatic indicators in Nepal
 - Identifying open space for emergency evacuations within Kathmandu
 - Annual flood/drought monitoring in Terai using multispectral or SAR imagery
 - Satellite-based characterization of urban land dynamics such as urban greenness score